 The Project Management Institute (PMI) research “Project Management Job Growth and Talent Gap 2017–2027” indicates that the demand for Project Managers is growing faster than a demand for workers in other occupations.
-This talent gap represents a risk to organizations in general, due to project managers being important contributors to productivity of the organization as a whole.
+This talent gap represents a risk to organisations in general, due to project managers being important contributors to productivity of the organisation as a whole.

 Students who are qualified in project management are always in demand.
 The future outlook up to 2027 from this report shows that in order to support business development, qualified project managers will be needed to plan and provision the work required.

 As a career, Project Management can be both complex and rewarding.
-On a day-to-day basis, the job involves planning, organizing, securing, controlling, leading, and managing resources and tasks to achieve specific business goals.
+On a day-to-day basis, the job involves planning, organising, securing, controlling, leading, and managing resources and tasks to achieve specific business goals.